 We didn’t want another dog.
-We wanted Chansey back.
+We missed and wanted Chansey back.

-Eventually we found a wonderful family for Emily.
+Eventually, we knew what we needed to do and found a wonderful new family for Emily.
 It broke our hearts to give her away, but we knew it was the right decision.

-The problem with placing a band-aid on a wound that doesn’t need one is it doesn’t heal.
-Some wounds need air for a scab to form and the healing process to take place.
+The problem with placing a band-aid on a wound is it doesn’t heal when it’s always hidden away.
+Wounds need time and to be out in the open air for a scab to form and the healing process to take place.

-It took us two years before we were ready to adopt another dog.
+It took us two years to heal before we were ready to adopt another dog.

-Now it’s been nine years since we brought our Bulldoggie Abby home.
-A few years later Hailey, a mixed breed joined our family.
+Now it’s been eleven years since we brought our Bulldoggie, Abby home.
+A few years later, Hailey, a mixed breed joined our family.